For a better view on Central Bank of The Bahamas, Update Your Browser.

 • Statistics

-Successful candidates will receive a comprehensive development curriculum upon the start of their engagement.
-Over a two-year period, they will participate in structured internal workshops and seminars, delivered by experienced staff.
+Successful candidates receive a comprehensive development curriculum upon the start of their engagement.
+Over a two year period, they participate in structured internal workshops and seminars,delivered by experienced staff.
 These exposures are designed to help build technical competence to progress key career paths within the Bank.
-APs will have access to the varied international training provided to the Bank’s staff.
-They will each be assigned a direct mentor/supervisor, a human resources (HR) support specialist, and a peer support advisor from among staff who have already successfully completed the programme.
+APs also have access to the varied international training provided to the Bank’s staff.
+They are each be assigned a direct mentor/supervisor, a human resources (HR) support specialist; and a peer support advisor from among staff who have already successfully completed the programme.

 ELIGIBILITY

-To be considered for the CBAP, potential candidates must meet the minimum requirements as outlined:
+To be considered for the apprentice programme, potential candidates must meet the minimum requirements as outlined:

 • Be a citizen of The Bahamas.

-• Hold at least a Bachelor’s degree in one of the specified disciplines with a high calibre academic record (Minimum Grade Point Average equivalent of at least 3.5 out of 4.00); with the completion or anticipated completion date that is no later than 31 July 2022.
+• Hold at least a Bachelor’s degree in one of the specified disciplines with a high calibre academic record (Grade Point Average equivalent of at least 3.50 out of 4) ; with a completion or anticipated completion date that is no later than 31st July of the recruitment year.

 • Have excellent analytical and quantitative skills.

-• Be able to join the Bank on a full-time basis from 1 September 2022.
+• Be able to join the Bank on a full-time basis from 2nd September of the recruitment year.

-• Have no more than one (1) year’s work experience since the completion of undergraduate studies.
+• Have no more than one (1) year’s work experience since completion of undergraduate studies.

 APPLICATION PROCESS